omarhameed/eced3901_2021_team03/README.md

 # ECED 3901 Team 03
-3- Person team of electrical and computer engineers working on software development for a fire fighter robot, using LiDAR.
+A 3 person team of Electrical and Computer Engineers working on software development for a fire-fighting robot, using LiDAR.

-Please navigate to the Master branch to view our production-ready code!
+**Please navigate to the Master branch to view the code for DT1!**